zeek/zeek/scripts/base/init-default.zeek.rst

 ======================

 This script loads everything in the base/ script directory.
-If you want to run Bro without all of these scripts loaded by default, you can use the ``-b`` (``--bare-mode``) command line argument.
+If you want to run Zeek without all of these scripts loaded by default, you can use the ``-b`` (``--bare-mode``) command line argument.
 You can also copy the "@load" lines from this script to your own script to load only the scripts that you actually want.